Picus-Security-Golang-Bootcamp/homework-3-week-4-kadirgonen/README.md

 6. It brings the first book.
 7. It brings the last book.
 8. List the books in which the given entry is in the titles of the books (search)
+9. Delete the book with the given ID.
+(The deleted book should be coming by ID.) (delete)
-9. Print book by ID(get)
+10. Print book by ID(get)
-10. Buy the book with the ID given as many as you want and print the last information of the book on the screen. (buy)
+11. Buy the book with the ID given as many as you want and print the last information of the book on the screen. (buy)
-11. If the wrong command is entered, it will print the usage on the screen.
+12. If the wrong command is entered, it will print the usage on the screen.

 ## Used Commands